 The FRE is one of the useful carve-outs afforded to academia with regards to export controls in the U.S. If your work qualifies as fundamental research (no barriers to publication or participation in the research efforts) then the results of such research are NOT subject to export controls requirements.

-What is WCM's policy on fundamental research; can I do controlled or classified work here?
+What is WCM's policy regarding fundamental research?
+Am I allowed to conduct controlled or classified work here?

 WCM only conducts research that would fall under the FRE.
 Research projects that do not permit the free and open publication of results are not accepted at WCM.
 Therefore no export-controlled or classified work may be conducted here.
 Refer to University Policy 4.22.